Skip to content

 For instance, if a first person initiates the call to the second person, the connect ID for the first person would be ‘1’ and that for the second person would be ‘2’.
 Now, if a third person is added to the call through a call transfer, say for instance, then the connect ID for the third person would be ‘3’.
 If a fourth person adds to the call again, then it would be ‘4’, and so on.

-DNIt is the dialing number, which means the number from which the call is initiated.
+DNIt is the dialling number, which means the number from which the call is initiated.

-DIALED NUMBERIt is the dialed number, which means the number to which the call is dialed.
+DIALED NUMBERIt is the dialled number, which means the number to which the call is dialed.

 INTERNAL PARTYIt is the calling party.